dhei/dhei.github.io/posts/us-national-parks-rating.md

 Beautiful park in the Appalachians.

-In my opinion, it's a bit unfair to compare Shenandoah to the parks in the West, because the Appalachians are not comparable to Rockies or the Cascades.
+## Parks by category

+When people think of national parks, they most likely think of exceptional natural beauty, unique geological features and wildlife.
+However, there are three categories of U.S. national parks: those known for their scenic beauty, those knowns for their unique geological or biological features and those knowns for their cultural or historical significance.
+It is like comparing apples to oranges if we were to compare Redwoods to Mesa Verde, because they are known for completely incomparable features.

+### Category 1: Mountains and Sea

+- Glaciers
+- Yellowstone
+- Yosemite
+- Rocky Mountain
+- Mount Rainier
+- North Cascades
+- Grand Teton
+- Olympic
+- Acadia
+- Great Basin
+- Guadalupe Mountains
+- Shenandoah
+- Dry Tortugas
+- Crater Lake

-### Category 2: Unique geological/biological features is the main attraction
+### Category 2: Canyons, Badlands and Deserts

-### 2A: outstanding geological features
+- Zion
+- Canyonlands
+- Arches
+- Grand Canyon
+- Bryce Canyon
+- Capitol Reef
 - White Sands
-- Badlands
 - Death Valley
 - Great Sand Dunes
-- Carlsbad Cavern
+- Badlands
+- Black Canyon of Gunnison
 - Petrified Forest
-- Black Canyon of Gunnison
+- Joshua Tree

+### Category 3: Flora and Fauna

-- Great Basin
+- Yellowstone

-### 2B: outstanding biological features
 - Redwoods
-- Dry Tortugas
+- Everglades
 - Saguaro
 - Sequoia
-- Joshua Tree

-### 2C: below average in this category
+### Category 4: Caves

-- Everglades
+- Carlsbad Cavern
 - Wind Cave

-### Type 3: Historical/cultural features are the main attraction
+- Great Basin

+### Category 5: Culture and History

 - Mesa Verde

 ## How do I rate a national park?

 It doesn't make much sense to use a single rule to measure all national parks because parks estiblished for different purposes are so different.
 It's like comparing apples to oranges if we were to compare Rocky Mountains NP to Mesa Verde NP.
 Instead, I will rate national parks in Category 1 and Category 2 separately.

-### Category 1 (Scenery is the main attraction) rating rules

 Parks are rated by the following aspects.